jvalcher/termfu/README.md

 ## Configuration
 Each three-character, case-sensitive plugin code corresponds to a specific action or window.
-These codes are mapped to keys, which are used to create custom layouts that users can switch between.
+These codes are mapped to keys, which are used as shortcuts and to create custom layouts.
 <br>

 ### Plugins